THE SACRAMENT OF ANOINTING OF THE SICK (known as "Last Rites")

 If a sick person who received this anointing recovers his health, he can in the case of another grave illness receive this sacrament again.
 If during the same illness the person’s condition becomes more serious, the sacrament may be repeated.
 It is fitting to receive the Anointing of the Sick just prior to a serious operation.
 The same holds for the elderly whose frailty becomes more pronounced.
 (CCC 1515)

-Allow an ill and/or dying person the grace of the Sacrament while they are still cognizant and able to hear.
+Allow an ill and/or dying person the healing grace of the Sacrament while they are still cognizant and able to hear.